 4. Event Display in Live View

-When the camera detects an event matching the configured Smart Event Detection, the live preview screen will briefly display the detected Smart Event (e.g., Virtual Fence in the example) along with the corresponding event type icon.
+When the camera detects an event matching the configured Smart Event Detection, the live preview screen will briefly display the detected Smart Event (e.g., Line Crossing in the example) along with the corresponding event type icon.

 5. Delete an Unwanted Smart Event Detection